selabhvl/dat250public-2019/progassign1/progassign1.md

 2. A device description should contain (at least) the following information:
     * Device name and picture
     * A list of tags/categories capturing capabilities of the device
-    * A URL where the devices provide its data and/or service control service
+    * A URL where the devices provide its data and/or service control service (eventually as a REST microservice)
     * Current status of the device (online, offline, available, not available, ...)
     * Feedback from other users that have used the service provided by the device
 3. IoT devices (sensors or actuators) must be in a published status before they are available for other users
 4. Users can filter devices by tags/categories and free text search.
 5. Users must login before they can register devices, make devices available, and before they can access other devices.
 6. Users can register for using a particular devices, and must then be approved by the owner of the device before it can be accessed.
+7. A user should be able to see the list of devices the user is currently registered for, and the application may also provide list of the most popular devices.
-7. Once a user de-registers from using a device, the user can provide some feedback on the service provided by the device.
+8. Once a user de-registers from using a device, the user can provide some feedback on the service provided by the device.

 An optional requirement, if you like to enhance the application.
 Extend the design so that users can purchase data and control services offered by other users.
 Note that you are not required to process payment gateways to complete the purchases.